Austrian Space Forum: PolAres

-Between 2007 and 2017, the Austrian Space Forum conducted a series of Mars analogue activities under the “PolAres” program.
+Between 2007 and 2017, the Austrian Space Forum conducted a series of Mars analogue activities under the "PolAres" program.
 These efforts included technical and procedural tests for future human-robotic planetary missions.
 A primary focus was the development and field deployment of the Aouda.X spacesuit simulator, designed to support research in simulated extraterrestrial environments.

 Rio Tinto Simulation 2011

 Mars analogue field simulation in Southern Spain in April 2011, together with international experiments including ESA eurobot vehicle.

-AMADEE-15 – Kaunertal Glacier Mission
+AMADEE-15 – Kaunertal Glacier mission

 In 2015, the Austrian Space Forum conducted the AMADEE-15 Mars analogue mission in the Kaunertal glacier region in Austria.
 The campaign focused on field tests for robotic operations, geoscientific sampling and remote support workflows.
 Several scientific results were published in peer-reviewed journals, including Acta Astronautica and Icarus.

-Worlds Biggest Analog
+World's biggest analog

-In 2025, the Austrian Space Forum joined the worlds biggest analog.
-The mission launched in October with coordinating habitats totaling 17 institutions over 5 continents.
+In 2025, the Austrian Space Forum joined the world's biggest analog.
+The mission launched in October with coordinating habitats totaling 17 institutions over five continents.